rudolphventer/GreenTea/README.md

 ## Bugs: Windows

 - Check why only one instance of GreenTea can be open at once, second window does not have an editor for some reason

+- When opening a file that has been deleted without savign changes to your current file and you click "no" a notification appears telling  you that the file could not be found

 ## Bugs: Linux